mdeclercq/vscode-tips-and-tricks/README.md

 ## Change your theme

-Open the command palatte and type "themes".
+Open the command palette and type "themes".
 You can install more themes from the extension Marketplace.

 ![Preview themes](/media/PreviewThemes.gif)